NishalyaPethiyagoda/NishalyaPethiyagoda/README.md

 - 👋 Hi, I’m Nishalya Pethiyagoda
-- 👀 I’m interested in Mobile app, web and product development
+- 👀 I’m interested in Web development, Mobile app development and ML, Deep learning and AI
-- 🌱 I’m currently learning at University of Sri Jayewardenepura
+- 🌱 I’m a 4th year Eng. undergrad at Faculty of Engineering, University of Sri Jayewardenepura,
 - 💞️ I’m looking to collaborate on mini projects
+-
-- 📫 How to reach me pethiyagodank@gmail.com
+- 📫 How to reach me: pethiyagodank@gmail.com

 <!---
 NishalyaPethiyagoda/NishalyaPethiyagoda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.